LaserWeb/deprecated-LaserWeb3/README.md

 Long story short:  Smoothieware wins on all fronts.  its the ONLY open source firmware which automatically modulates its laser power output according to the realtime acceleration values - ensuring that (de)acceleration does not cause larger kerf / darker engraves - which the other firmwares causes.
 This is a MUST for good Raster engraving, and is needed for Raster Grayscale!

 Smoothieware is also a massively faster (up to 120Mhz vs the 16Mhz of the Arduino based controllers) - which means we can pull near realtime feedback from the controller.
 This keeps the UI massively responsive, and ensures you are always aware of what your machine is doing.

+`**`Marlin Firmware support grayscale, but it doesnt modulate power according to acceleration: Thus start/end of raster moves burn a little darker.
+On some machines / some graphics, this can really look bad, so i'd rather not say "yes" since the experience is not what it could be.
+Again, Smoothieware is sooo much better at this!